Bitches Brew: Background and recording

 Davis booked Columbia's Studio B in New York City from August 19–21, 1969.
-The session on August 19 began at 10 a.m., the band attempting "Bitches Brew" first.
+The session on August 19 began at 10 a.m., with the band playing "Bitches Brew" first.
 Everyone was set up in a half-circle with Davis and Shorter in the middle.
-In Lenny White’s words:
+Lenny White explained:

-As usual with Davis' recording sessions during this period, tracks were recorded in sections.
+As usual with Davis's recording sessions during this period, tracks were recorded in sections.
 Davis gave a few instructions: a tempo count, a few chords or a hint of melody, and suggestions as to mood or tone.
-Davis liked to work this way; he thought it forced musicians to pay close attention to one another, to their own performances, or to Davis' cues, which could change at any moment.
-On the quieter moments of "Bitches Brew", for example, Davis' voice is audible, giving instructions to the musicians: snapping his fingers to indicate tempo, or, in his distinctive voice, saying, "Keep it tight" or telling individuals when to solo—e.g., saying "John" during the title track.
-"John McLaughlin" and "Sanctuary" were also put down during the August 19 session.
-Towards the end the group rehearsed "Pharaoh's Dance".
+Davis liked to work this way; he thought it forced musicians to pay close attention to one another, to their own performances, or to Davis's cues, which could change from moment to moment.
+On the quieter passages of "Bitches Brew", for example, Davis's voice is audible giving instructions to the musicians, snapping his fingers to indicate tempo, telling the musicians to "Keep it tight" in his distinctive voice, or even directing individuals when to solo, such as when he says "John" during the title track.
+"John McLaughlin" and "Sanctuary" were also recorded during the August 19 session.
+Towards the end, the group rehearsed "Pharaoh's Dance".

-Despite his reputation as a "cool", melodic improviser, much of Davis' playing on this album is aggressive and explosive, often playing fast runs and venturing into the upper register of the trumpet.
+Despite his reputation as a "cool", melodic improviser, much of Davis's playing on this album is aggressive and explosive, often playing fast runs and venturing into the upper register of the trumpet.
 His closing solo on "Miles Runs the Voodoo Down" is particularly noteworthy in this regard.
 Davis did not perform on the short piece "John McLaughlin".

+Electric bassist Harvey Brooks was unusual among the musicians in having virtually no jazz experience, though he had worked extensively in rock and pop.

 Album title

-It is not known where the album title came from, and there are various theories as to where it originates.
-Some believe it was a reference to women in Davis' life who were introducing him to cultural changes in the '60s.
+It is not known where the album title came from, and there are various theories about it.
+Some believe it was a reference to women in Davis's life who were introducing him to cultural changes in the 1960s.
 Other explanations have been given.

 Post-production

 Significant editing was made to the recorded music.
-Short sections were spliced together to create longer pieces, and various effects were applied to the recordings.
+Short sections were spliced together to create longer pieces, brief fragments were looped or repeated, and various effects were applied to the recordings.
+"Miles Runs the Voodoo Down" is the only track without any editing, presented exactly as it was recorded in the studio.
 Paul Tingen reports:

 Though Bitches Brew was in many ways revolutionary, perhaps its most important innovation was rhythmic.
 The rhythm section for this recording consists of two bassists (one playing bass guitar, the other double bass), two to three drummers, two to three electric piano players, and a percussionist, all playing at the same time.
 As Paul Tanner, Maurice Gerow, and David Megill explain, "like rock groups, Davis gives the rhythm section a central role in the ensemble's activities.
 His use of such a large rhythm section offers the soloists wide but active expanses for their solos."